-EAS consists of a number of different components which are being developed to bring together energy efficient scheduling under the Linux scheduler.
+EAS consists of a number of different components which bring together energy efficient task placement under the Linux scheduler.

 A detailed introduction to EAS is available from Linaro: http://www.linaro.org/blog/energy-aware-scheduling-eas-progress-update/